ChloeWKY/CopyClip/README.md

 ### MacOS

-As `sqlite3` is already installed by the system, there is no need to install any dependency.
+Since `sqlite3` is pre-installed on the system, no additional dependencies are needed.

-Just copy the app to the application folder.
+Simply copy the app to the Applications folder.

 ### Linux

-`xcb`dependency is needed, to monitor the clipboard.
+The `xcb` dependency is required to monitor the clipboard.

 Use `dpkg` to install the `deb` bundle.